webmasterMeyers/unmasked2030_resources/README.md

 The beginning and end of this documentary contain multiple screens of references.
 This repo is a [list of clickable links](./links.md) to those resources.

+If a link does not work, you can look at the original screen shot in the [ScreenShots](./ScreenShots/) folder.
+If you determine a correct working link, I would appreciate if you passed it back to me either by opening an issue or doing a PR.

 ## My personal take ##

 It as he says in the very beginning of the video, question ***EVERYTHING*** including what he is telling you.